Two new posts of mine have appeared on the Political Theology Today blog

 He became one of the sights of Edinburgh, where he was given to rambling the streets in a trance, half-dressed and twitching all over, heatedly debating with himself in a peculiar affected voice and careering along with his inimitable “worm like” gait.
 (Norman Davies, Europe: A History, p.
 604)

 30 August, 2013

 The other day as I was out at the shops, I was pondering my chapter in Idols of Nations called ‘Adam Smith the Story-Teller’.
 But I needed a piss, so to the toilets near the shops I went.
 Minding my own ‘business’ and deep in thought, I completed the required task and made to leave.
 As I did so, the door in the cubicle before me creaked open to reveal a somewhat hairy man with his pants around his ankles.
 One hand was busily at work upon a very visible ‘hand’ while the other raised a finger and beckoned to me invitingly.
 A lop-sided grin on the man’s face completed the picture.
 I can say that it was not enough to entice me to join him.
-Even though the image remains etched on my brain, I must have been there for a nano-second, for before I knew I was out and in the shops, telling Christina with a laugh.
+Even though the image remains etched on my brain, I must have been there for a nano-second, for before I knew I was out and in the shops.
 The thing is, he was a dead-ringer for this guy:

 30 August, 2013